cedricwalter/cedricwalter.github.io/_posts/2004-09-01-adding-oil-to-you-fuel.md

     - 'RC helicopter'
     - Techniques
 ---
+# Adding oil to you fuel

-nullIf you have 15/16 percent (nitro/oil) mix fuel and want to go for 20% oil – it can made help the OS .32 to run cooler and have a little more top-end power.
+If you have 15/16 percent (nitro/oil) mix fuel and want to go for 20% oil – it can made help the OS .32 to run cooler and have a little more top-end power.

 a = 1.28(d – c)/(1 – d/100)